emacsmirror/chordpro-mode/README.md

 If the `chordpro` command is in your `$PATH` ([installation instructions](https://www.chordpro.org/chordpro/ChordPro-Installation.html)), `M-x chordpro-export` will export the current ChordPro buffer to PDF.
+The ChordPro buffer must be visiting a file on disk in order for this function to work.

 ### Live export